-one set of accompanying eyeglasses or contact lenses for the original prescription; and
+- one set of accompanying eyeglasses or contact lenses for the original prescription; and - one set for each new prescription.

-- Also, your Plan covers dental prostheses only if required: - to treat an accidental injury (except injury as a result of chewing or biting); - to correct gross deformity resulting from major disease, congenital anomalies that result in impaired physical function or Surgery; - to treat obstructive sleep apnea; or - to treat craniofacial disorders, including temporomandibular joint syndrome.
+Also, your Plan covers dental prostheses only if required:

+- to treat an accidental injury (except injury as a result of chewing or biting); - to correct gross deformity resulting from major disease, congenital anomalies that result in impaired physical function or Surgery; - to treat obstructive sleep apnea; or - to treat craniofacial disorders, including temporomandibular joint syndrome.